filswan/swan-doc/multichain.storage/developer-quickstart/sdk/js-mcs-sdk/README.md

 The SDK has the following MCS functionalities:

-* POST    upload file to FilSwan IPFS gateway
+* POST    upload file to Swan IPFS gateway
 * POST    make payment to Swan Filecoin storage gateway
 * POST    mint asset as NFT
 * GET       list of files uploaded